JayInnn/Data-Structure/README.md

 # Data-Structure
-the implemention of data structure in java
+the implemention of data structures in java